Many or all companies we feature compensate us. Compensation and editorial

 Hometap is our highest-rated home equity agreement company, with 4.8 out of 5 stars (and positive customer reviews on third-party sites to back it up).

-In most ways, Hometap is the better option: easier to qualify, more flexible borrowing amounts, more widely available, and a more predictable (and often lower) share percentage.
+In most ways, Hometap is the better option: easier to qualify, more flexible borrowing amounts, and more widely available.
 Plus, it earns way more positive reviews.
 Notably, Aspire has lower fees.

 AspireHometap